engrit-illinois/New-CMOrgModelDeploymentCollection/README.md

 #### -MoveCollectionsToFolder
 Optional switch.
-If specified, (all of) the created collections will be moved to the folder specified by `-CollectionsFolder`, after the deployment has been created.
+If specified, (all of) the created collections will be moved to the folder specified by `-CollectionsFolder`, after their deployment has been created.

 #### -CollectionsFolder
 Optional string.